mkaszubowski/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 Strategic designers routinely chart a course through uncertain seas.
 They should be comfortable being uncomfortable.
 They should help you feel the same way.
 Rather than being taken aback, take a shot at answering those questions.
 </br>
-##Experience Isn't Always The Best Teacher
+##Direct vs. Indirect Experience
 >“Experience is simply the name we give our mistakes.”</br></br>—Oscar Wilde

 A claim of “experience” is no guarantee of a favorable outcome.
 Experience is a set of responses to particular business problems (not yours), in particular contexts (not yours, either).
 That’s why duplicating a successful company's business model or solution rarely works out.
 Despite what best-selling business books seem to suggest, there’s no single recipe for success.
 Every challenge is fresh, every solution begins with a blank page.

-If an agency claims experience in your industry, ask to also see examples of how they solved problems like yours for clients in other industries.
+If an agency claims direct experience in your industry, ask to also see examples of how they solved problems like yours for clients in other industries.
 Have they worked through problems of similar scale or complexity?

 There are scenarios where specialized experience does matter.
 This is particularly true in industries that are highly-regulated or highly-competitive.
 If having specific domain knowledge on your project is important, discuss that.
 For example, if you’re a pharma brand with a “black box warning” on your product, you’d ask about their understanding of the specific FDA rules.